Do I need good credit to get car insurance?

 When you apply for auto insurance, there are several different factors taken into account to determine the price you will pay for your policy.
 Sometimes one of these factors used is your credit score and credit history.
-If you feel that this or other factors that are out of control or causing you to pay too much for your premium try using an online insurance compare tool.
+If you feel that this or other factors that are out of control or causing you to pay too much for your premium try using an online insurance comparison tool.
 These handy tools an easy way to find out if you are paying too much for auto insurance and to get the best price possible.
 Compare car insurance rates now by using our FREE tool above!

 What Does Credit Have to do with Car Insurance?